Perspective | Domestic abuse has risen during the pandemic. Groups like the House of Ruth are ready.

 That’s why the organization pushed ahead with opening its $7 million Kidspace this week.

-It’s a gorgeous place, the kind any parent would love to send their kid to, complete with dream play equipment and those teeny-tiny blond-wood chairs.
+It’s a gorgeous place, the kind any parent would love to send their kid to, complete with dream play equipment and teeny-tiny blond-wood chairs.
 But it also has counselors who know the signs of trauma and how to help children who have lived through horror.

 And the place has embassy-level security measures to make sure the kids are safe from the abusers they are trying to flee.
 Staff members came up to me the second I pulled up to check it out the other day.